-Born and raised in South West London, Matthew lived for most of his life in Wandsworth, where he has served one term as a councillor for Earlsfield Ward and was chairman of the Conservative Group on the council – famed for its low tax and excellent services - from 2011-12.
+Born and raised in South West London, Matthew spent much of his life in Wandsworth, where he served a term as councillor for Earlsfield Ward and was chairman of the Conservative Group on the council – famed for its low tax and excellent services - from 2011-12.

-He currently works as a speechwriter and campaigns manager for one of the UK’s leading insurance companies.
+He currently works as a speechwriter and road-safety campaigns manager for one of the UK’s leading insurance companies.
 He previously worked as speechwriter to the director-general and president of the Confederation of British Industry (CBI).
-Prior to that he led the communications for the CBI’s campaign for public service reform.
+Prior to that he worked on the CBI’s campaign for public service reform.

-He is also a director of the Wandle Valley Regional Development Trust, which looks to improve the environment around the River Wandle and see funding sent from London boroughs including Sutton to the Lee Valley retained and instead spent locally.
+From 2011 to 2014 he was a director of the Wandle Valley Regional Development Trust, which works to improve the environment around the River Wandle and stop Sutton council taxpayers' money being used to subsidise the Lee Valley Regional Park in NE London.

-Outside work, family, political and volunteering activities, Matthew is a keen sports fan, especially cricket and Surrey CCC.
+Outside work, time with his young family and community activities, Matthew is a keen cricket fan and long-term supporter of Surrey County Cricket Club.